 Groundwater (bore water) in this area is contaminated with trichloroethene (TCE) and other chemicals, and on 12 September 2019 the EPA established a groundwater prohibition area to prevent residents from accessing contaminated bore water.

 The EPA has also been undertaking work to determine whether the contamination has the potential to enter residential indoor air as vapour.
-A third stage of work will commence in October 2020 in streets, footpaths and road verges.
-Based on the results, individual property owners may be approached for permission to undertake indoor air sampling.
+A third stage of work commenced in October 2020 on road verges.
+Based on the results, individual property owners were approached for permission to undertake indoor air sampling.
 In the rare instance that a home is affected by vapour intrusion, the EPA works with residents to manage any potential health risk.